 Freightera’s vision is the opposite of disruption.
 It is stitching together and organizing multiple disjointed pieces of the global freight transportation system.
 “Our customers need to ship everywhere.
 Demand for their products does not stop at the border,” CEO Eric Beckwitt continued, “At buildout our system will allow shippers to easily get quotes and book freight between any two locations on earth in seconds.”

 Vancouver-based technology company Freightera offers the only B2B online freight marketplace in North America with instant freight quotes from hundreds of carriers of all sizes and one-click bookings, serving manufacturers, wholesalers, distributors and other businesses that need a consistently best-priced, simple, and hassle-free shipping solution in a time of increasing stress and information overload.
-Visit www.freightera.com to register and get unlimited free access.
+Visit www.freightera.com to register.